AbdulRehmanGHub/MLSA-Certificate-Generator/README.md

 # MLSA-Certificate-Generator

-This repo simply use a template certificate docx file and generates certificates in both docx and pdf.
+This repo simply uses a template certificate docx file and generates certificates in both docx and pdf.

-##  For Windows and Mac users.
+First of all, give a star to this repository.

 ## Run these commands in your terminal